AdobeDocs/analytics.en/help/admin/c-data-governance/gdpr-setup-reportsuite.md

 1. Click **[!UICONTROL Apply]** once you have completed all labeling.

-## Copy Labels to Report Suite(s) {#section_7C6FDAFF049F4126B84F6261F72668EE}
+## Copy Labels to Report Suite(s) {#copy-to-rs}

 If you want to apply the same DULE/Data Privacy settings to more than one report suite, you can follow these steps:

-1. Select the variable group (Standard Dimensions, Conversion Dimensions, etc.) containing the variable you want to copy.
-Note that you can only copy the labels for one group of variables at a time.
+1. Select the variable that you want to copy.
+Note that you can only copy the labels for one variable at a time.
-1. Select some or all of the variables in this group.
 1. Click **[!UICONTROL Copy Labels to Report Suite(s)]** at the top right of the Data Governance dialog.

    ![Apply as template](assets/apply_as_template.png)